ypinhsuan/tp/docs/UserGuide.md

 #### Linking a student to a class: `link`

-Links an existing student from an existing class in the application.
+Links an existing student to an existing class in the application.

 Format: `link s/STUDENT_INDEX c/CLASS_INDEX`